parallelchain-io/prfcs/PRFCS/prfc-2.md

 #### Uniqueness

 Within a single PRFC 2 contract, a single token can have at most one spender.
-Additionally, an owner may not designate itself as the spender of a token it owns.

 Even though a single token can have at most one spender within a single a PRFC 2 contract, the roles of operator and spender are not absolutely mutually exclusive.
 In particular, an owner account A is allowed to designate an account B to be its operator, and then designate a different account C to be the spender of one of its tokens.
 Account B may be set as both the operator of account A, and a spender of one of A’s token, but this is essentially redundant.